-- 61. Option 1: No changes to existing guidance.
+- 66. Option 1: No changes to existing guidance.
 Some countries have more government regulation than others, and therefore the need for new guidance varies across countries.
 Some countries (such as the UK) already record certain energy schemes as taxes and subsidies, under the existing statistical guidance.
-Leaving the guidance unchanged means that countries can continue to rearrange transactions on an ad-hoc basis. - 62.
+Leaving the guidance unchanged means that countries can continue to rearrange transactions on an ad-hoc basis. - 67.
 Option 2: Develop guidelines on a limited number of scenarios where payments should be rearranged through the government accounts and explain where this shouldn't be done.
 The proposed guidance is limited in scope as government is involved throughout the economy and it would not be either useful or meaningful to rearrange all transactions where government has had an involvement.
 However, when government mandates transactions between non-government units, at prices, which are fundamentally loss-making and/or considerably below the usual terms of the unit then rerouting as taxes and subsidies/social benefits/other transfers would seem to be appropriate.
 Guidance could be developed which seeks to define when it is appropriate to reroute such government mandated transactions.
+Paragraph 65 provides three scenarios under which it is proposed that a rearrangement of the cash flows though the government sector would be appropriate.